tmjonker/BattleShip-master/README.md

 2. Clone this repository: git clone https://github.com/tmjonker/BattleShip
 3. Change into the directory of the project
 4. Change into the /src/ directory
-4. Use javac *.java to compile the source code
+4. Maven is used as the build tool.
+POM.xml is included.
-5. To run the program: java GameGUI
+5. Use whichever IDE you prefer to compile and build the project.

 ## How to Play